Yazer69/Yazer69/README.md

 - 👯 I’m looking to collaborate on **Anything**

-- 🤝 I’m looking for help with *hmmmm*
+- 🤝 I’m looking for help with someone

 - 👨‍💻 All of my projects are available at [Sed](Sed)